Cataract Surgery in Charleston

 What are Cataracts?

-Cataract is the leading cause of blindness in the world, but fortunately it is correctable.
-It is the most common surgery for Americans over the age of 65.
-95% of people 85 years old have cataracts.
-Almost 50% of people 65 have a developing cataract.
+Cataracts are the leading cause of blindness in the world but also correctable with surgery.
+Cataract surgery is the most common surgery performed on Americans over the age of 65 and almost half of all people over the age of 65 have a developing cataract.

 - Aging – when our vision starts to require glasses for reading, the cataract process begins, but takes 20+ years to form.